archesproject/arches-docs/docs/deployment/arches-in-production.rst

 Enable a Cache backend
 ----------------------
 In the ``python manage.py check --deploy --tag=security`` output above, you will see a warning that the cache backend does not support rate-limiting.
 This is because the default cache backend in Django is ``LocMemCache``, which is an in-memory cache that does not support rate-limiting.
 To enable rate-limiting, you will need to configure a cache backend that supports rate-limiting.
-An example cache backend that supports rate-limiting for a production deployments is ``django.core.cache.backends.memcached.PyLibMCCache``.
+An example cache backend that supports rate-limiting for production deployments is ``django.core.cache.backends.memcached.PyLibMCCache``.
 To enable this cache backend, add (and modify as needed for your deployment) the following to your ``settings.py`` file (or ``settings_local.py``):

 .. code-block:: python